Concept testing

 of a Slack thread

-Put a product idea, a feature, a landing page, a name, or a pack design in front of 185 personas and read the resonance, the dissent, and the objections that surface — in the time it takes to post a message, not the six weeks a traditional concept test would cost you.
+The future organization-scoped Marketing specialty could put a product idea, a feature, a landing page, a name, or a pack design in front of 185 personas and surface resonance, dissent, and objections.
+This concept page is not a runnable browser product today.

 New feature concept · "spending lock"